Faith-based Organizations and COVID-19

 The Online Faith Collective started in response to the requirements of social distancing during the COVID-19 response that keeps people from attending worship services.
 The site also has Resources for online worship and a way to add your suggested resources.

-Resources for Churches from CCIH member the Humanitarian Disaster Institute at Wheaton College.
-The page includes: Preparedness Manual and Planning Template: “Preparing Your Church for Coronavirus (COVID-19): A Step-by-Step, Research-Informed and Faith-Based Planning Manual” and “Coronavirus Church Planning Template.”
+The Humanitarian Disaster Institute at Wheaton College released these Resources for Churches.
+It includes: Preparedness Manual and Planning Template: “Preparing Your Church for Coronavirus (COVID-19): A Step-by-Step, Research-Informed and Faith-Based Planning Manual” and “Coronavirus Church Planning Template.”
 One of the unique features about this manual and template is that pastors and church leaders can download, complete, and save their plan digitally.

 The World Evangelical Alliance released Caring for a Family Member with COVID-19: A Guide for Church Education and Support, a guide for churches to help families who are caring for a family member with COVID-19 at home.
 The World Health Organization recommends anyone with a confirmed case of COVID-19 receive treatment in a health facility.
 When this is not possible, these patients will be cared for either at home with their families or home alone.
 This guide is designed to help people who find themselves in such a situation.
 It is not a replacement for care from a trained health professional and does not suggest or imply that professional care is not necessary.